 Across the highway is the Pennsylvania Railroad Museum.

-I waited and I noticed a different locomotive coming towards me.
-It was Strasburg 0-6-0 31 now pulling the late afternoon passenger trains.
+I noticed a different locomotive coming towards me; it was Strasburg 0-6-0 31 which was pulling the late afternoon passenger trains.

-Next came Thomas the Tank Engine steaming along back to Strasburg.
+Next came Thomas the Tank Engine steaming back to Strasburg.

-Next an Amish horse and buggy came down Paradise Lane.
-I next drove back over to the Strasburg Railroad.
+Next, an Amish horse and buggy came down Paradise Lane.
+I returned to the Strasburg Railroad.

-Great Western 90 sat out in the afternoon sun.
-I then drove over to the Pennsylvania Railroad Museum, parked before I walked out behind the back of it.
+I photographed Great Western 90 sitting in the afternoon sun.
+I returned to the Railroad Museum of Pennsylvania and parked before walking behind the museum.

-Here came the Strasburg Railroad 31 steaming towards us at the Paradise Lane grade crossing.
-I went back to my New Haven Caboose at the Red Caboose Motel before going back to that grade crossing to wait for the last eastbound train of the day.
+Here came Strasburg Railroad 31 steaming at the Paradise Lane grade crossing.
+I went back to my New Haven caboose at the Red Caboose Motel before going back to the grade crossing again to wait for the last eastbound train of the day.

-The Strasburg Railroad 0-6-0 31 pulling the last eastbound train of the day.
+The Strasburg Railroad 0-6-0 31 pulled the last eastbound train of the day.

 Strasburg Railroad 0-6-0 31 working hard at Esbenshade Road.
-I got in the car and drove over to Highway 741 for the final pictures of the day.
+I returned to the car and drove to Highway 741 for one last set of pictures.

-Strasburg Railroad 31 heads back to the Strasburg Station ending this coverage of a very interesting railroad.
+Strasburg Railroad 31 heading back to the Strasburg station, ending my coverage of a very interesting railroad.
 I returned to the Red Caboose Motel.